shieldgenerator7/DnD-Stories/Agranari/SpeciesList.md

 Bodyguards – Fools tend to see bears as the perfect body guard, but their bloodlust usually ends up killing the very ones who hired them.
 Still, some seek to employ a bear for personal safety.

+Butcher – Working with meat is a bear’s delight.
+Butchers know exactly where to cut to get the most meat out of their livestock.

 # Peacock

 Flight Speed